While wanting to do the right thing by your family is natural, that instinct can backfire when it comes to choosing an executor.

 “It is natural to gravitate to your spouse or your children to be your executors because you love and trust them," says Guerriero.
 “But this is a time to make your decision with your head and not your heart."

-When Tracey Woo, director of the professional practice group at RBC Wealth Management’s Estate & Trust Services division in Toronto, talks to clients about choosing an executor for their estate, she often points out the downsides associated with the choice.
+When Tracey Woo, director of the professional practice group at RBC Wealth Management’s Royal Trust division in Toronto, talks to clients about choosing an executor for their estate, she often points out the downsides associated with the choice.

 “People often want to have all three of their adult children serve as executors so no one is left out," says Woo.
 “But if one child lives in Canada and one lives in the U.S. and one lives in Germany, you've just created countless administrative and tax challenges that no one needs."